-With its slim floor plate of 517m2 (significantly below the 650m2 policy maximum), the tower component was configured as a vertical element, in contrast to the podium's horizontal character.
-A 1.8m shift in the tower's floor plate was introduced in order to further reinforce the vertical expression of North and South facades.
+With its slim floor plate, the tower component was configured as a vertical element, in contrast to the podium's horizontal character.
+A 1.7m shift in the tower's floor plate was introduced in order to further reinforce the vertical expression of North and South facades.
 The tower's strong presence at the corner of Cook and View streets serves as an important Downtown Core Area boundary marker.